amitthanki/store/README.md

 - **BackendGateway** project contains the source code of the back end API gateway.
 - **Frontend** project contains the source code of the front end client app.
 - **Backend** project contains the source code of the back end client app.
-- **tests** solution folder contains unit tests of all microservices.
+- **test** solution folder contains unit tests of all microservices.

 The source code is described on [CodeProject](https://www.codeproject.com/Articles/5271708/Microservices-using-ASP-NET-Core-Ocelot-MongoDB-an).